 In March and April 2008 we completed the sale of \$390 million principal amount of 9% Convertible Junior Subordinated Debentures due in 2063.
 The debentures have an effective interest rate of 19% that reflects our non-convertible debt borrowing rate at the time of issuance.
-For more information about the effective interest rate and related effect on interest expense, see the discussion of FSP APB 14-1 in Note 1 - New Accounting Standards.
-At June 30, 2009 and December 31, 2008 we had \$389.5 million and \$390.0 million, respectively, of principal amount outstanding on the convertible debentures with the amortized value reflected as a liability on our consolidated balance sheet of \$281.5 million and \$272.5 million, respectively, with the unamortized discount reflected in equity.
+For more information about the effective interest rate and related effect on interest expense, see the discussion of convertible debt instruments in Note 1 - New Accounting Guidance.
+At September 30, 2009 and December 31, 2008 we had \$389.5 million and \$390.0 million, respectively, of principal amount outstanding on the convertible debentures with the amortized value reflected as a liability on our consolidated balance sheet of \$286.5 million and \$272.5 million, respectively, with the unamortized discount reflected in equity.
+At September 30, 2009 we also had \$18.3 million of deferred interest outstanding on the convertible debentures which is included in other liabilities on the consolidated balance sheet.

 The debentures were sold in private placements to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended.
 Interest on the debentures is payable semi-annually in arrears on April 1 and October 1 of each year.
 As long as no event of default with respect to the debentures has occurred and is continuing, we may defer interest, under an optional deferral provision, for one or more consecutive interest periods up to ten years without giving rise to an event of default.
 Deferred interest will accrue additional interest at the rate then applicable to the debentures.
 Violations of the covenants under the Indenture governing the debentures, including covenants to provide certain documents to the trustee, are not events of default under the Indenture and would not allow the acceleration of amounts that we owe under the debentures.
 Similarly, events of default under, or acceleration of, any of our other obligations, including those described in "Note 2 - Short- and long-term debt, excluding convertible debentures discussed in Note 3" would not allow the acceleration of amounts that we owe under the debentures.
 However, violations of the events of default under the Indenture, including a failure to pay principal when due under the debentures and certain events of bankruptcy, insolvency or receivership involving our holding company would allow acceleration of amounts that we owe under the debentures.